Search This Blog

 What Food is Available at Kedarnath?

 Being situated in the Pahadi area, there are many huts available that sell the Parathas, Dal Rice, Rajma Rice, and Maggy with some nominal charges.
 You may get tea and cold drinks also.
 Don’t expect continental food in the Pahadi area.
-Sometimes you have to make adjustments for the food, no doubt food is very tasty and people cooking food are so kind.
+Sometimes you have to make adjustments for the food, no doubt, food is very tasty, and people who cook food are so kind.

 Bhandara is available at the Sonprayag parking area and near the Kedarnath temple.
 They offer Dal rice to the visitors at no cost.